 The economic impact of climate change on the three sectors was estimated for the A2 and B2 IPCC scenarios until 2050.
-An evaluation of various adaptation strategies for each sector was also undertaken using standard evaluation techniques.
+An evaluation of various adaptation strategies was also undertaken for each sector using standard evaluation techniques.

 The outcomes from investigating the agriculture sector indicate that for the sugar-cane subsector the harvests under both the A2 and B2 scenarios decrease at first and then increase as the mid-century mark is approached.
 With respect to the yam subsector the results indicate that the yield of yam will increase from 17.4 to 23.1 tonnes per hectare (33%) under the A2 scenario, and 18.4 to 23.9 (30%) tonnes per hectare under the B2 scenario over the period 2011 to 2050.
 Similar to the forecasts for yam, the results for escallion suggest that yields will continue to increase to mid-century.